suvoganguli/FinalProject/README.md

 - Random Forest Classifier
 - Gradient Boosting Classifier

-Out initial consideration are the following features:
+Our final list of independent variables are as follows:

 1. Education
-2. Race
-3. Occupation
+2. Occupation
-4. Age Category (age divided into bins of 10)
+3. Age Category (age divided into bins of 10)
-5. Education Number (number of years spent in education)
+4. Education Number (number of years spent in education)

 We split the dataset into 80% for train and 20% for test.
 The training data consists of X_train and y_train, and the test data consists of X_test and y_test.